jay-weeks/jay-weeks.github.io/_pages/agu_presentation.md

 ### Regional Trends

-It is helpful to assess general emissions trends on larger scales as well to understand if grain sourcing decisions should be redirected and/or if intervention programs can be put in place to reduce GHG emissions in higher emitting areas.
+It is also helpful to assess general emissions trends on larger scales to understand if grain sourcing decisions should be redirected and/or if intervention programs can be put in place to reduce GHG emissions in higher emitting areas.

 <p align="center">
     <a href="/images/agu_2023/agu_2023_il.png">